sei-curiosity/Apps-OnetoMany/README.md

 # Apps-OnetoMany

-Muse application showing 1 to many relationship between Artists and songs.
+-Muse application showing 1 to many relationship between Artists and songs.
 CRUD operations on both artists and songs.
+-Pexel application